Thick, hearty mushroom soup from Herzegovina. A nice vegetarian option from the Balkans. Serve with red wine and toasted garlic bread.

 Those who demolished the bridge made a newer and nicer one.
 But, there is nothing left of that.

-- 3 sticks of celery (or 1 smaller celery root)
+- 3 sticks of celery (or 1 smaller celery root, grated)

-- 1 pound portobello mushrooms (champignons, bolete or oyster mushrooms are also fine)
+- 1 pound portobello mushrooms (champignons, bolete or oyster mushrooms, diced)

 Dajak, Mika.
 (2014) “All Over Ex-Yu With A Fork.”
 MARSO doo. pp. 177-180.